ignigoliz/amanuensis/README.md

  <img src="./nuensis_file.gif" alt="Uploading file to EEPROM" width=90%>
 </p>

-An all of this with through a **Command Line Interface** directly from yout laptop.
+All of this with through a **Command Line Interface** directly from yout laptop.

 > **Note**
 > Software tested on **macOS** Monterey.
 It might be compatible with Linux-based systems with minor/no changes.